-Barbican Centre have just closed the doors to their major exhibition AI: More than Human, a trajectory, almost a time travel, tracing the history of the relationship between human and technology, from its extraordinary ancient roots in Japanese Shintoism and Ada Lovelace, Charles Babbage’s early experiments in computing, to AI’s major developmental leaps from the 1940s to the present day.
+Barbican Centre have just closed the doors to its major exhibition AI: More than Human, a trajectory, almost a time travel, tracing the history of the relationship between human and technology, from its extraordinary ancient roots in Japanese Shintoism and Ada Lovelace, Charles Babbage’s early experiments in computing, to AI’s major developmental leaps from the 1940s to the present day.
 Executed through an interdisciplinary approach, the exhibition combined both artistic and scientific perspectives.
 With guest curators Suzanne Livingston and Maholo Uchida on board, the project was probably the most ambitious attempt that Barbican International Enterprises (BIE) have decided to host in their space until today.
 The happening was part of the series of events Life Rewired, Barbican’s 2019 season exploring contemporaneity, which has become fully dependent on technology.

-The system uses artificial intelligence techniques to first acquire data and to then measure the effect of the visual output it generates, in order to train how to maximise the time humans are willing to spend with it.
-The work consists of three modules, the building curatorial blocks, which exhibit the machine learning process.
-These include acquisition of data, when the machine is learning about the human, then collecting the feedback, learning the viewer’s preferences.
-After the audience has interacted with the visual material that the machine has created, finally during the step of creation takes place, when the machine generates the most interesting imagery, it has learnt through the process.
+The system uses artificial intelligence techniques first to acquire data and to then measure the effect of the visual output it generates to train how to maximise the time humans are willing to spend with it.
+The work consists of three modules, building curatorial blocks that exhibit the machine learning process.
+These include the acquisition of data, when the machine is learning about the human, then collecting the feedback, and learning the viewer’s preferences.
+After the audience has interacted with the visual material that the machine has created, finally, during the creation step, it has learnt through the process when the machine generates the most interesting imagery.

-Interaction between the human and the machine, which is aware of his or her presence, was exhibited also through the work by collective teamLab, interactive digital installation What a Loving and Beautiful World, an immersive environment, whose changes are triggered by the shadows of the viewer’s figure.
-Lauren McCarthy, on the other hand, experimented with the tensions between intimacy and privacy, which one is confronted with, while interacting with a machine while at home.
+Interaction between the human and the machine, which is aware of his or her presence, was also exhibited through the work by collective teamLab, interactive digital installation What a Loving and Beautiful World, an immersive environment, whose changes are triggered by the shadows of the viewer’s figure.
+On the other hand, Lauren McCarthy experimented with the tensions between intimacy and privacy, which one is confronted with while interacting with a machine at home.
 To explore this, the artist thus created a human version of a smart home intelligence system.

-Interdependence and mutual influence between the organic and synthetic was best visualised in the work by architect, designer and MIT professor Neri Oxman.
-The work originated in her research lab, The Mediated Matter Group at MIT.
-The group explores the reciprocity of Nature-inspired design and design-inspired Nature, the synergy of thought and matter and also the science of materials to enhance the relation between natural and man-made environments.
-Their research area called Material Ecology enhances the mediation between objects and environment; between humans and objects; and between humans and the environment.
+Interdependence and mutual influence between the organic and synthetic were best visualised in the work by architect, designer and MIT professor Neri Oxman.
+The work originated in her MIT research lab, The Mediated Matter Group.
+The group explores the reciprocity of Nature-inspired design and design-inspired Nature, the synergy of thought and matter, and the science of materials to enhance the relationship between natural and man-made environments.
+Their research area, called Material Ecology, enhances the mediation between objects and the environment, between humans and objects, and between humans and the environment.

 Fascinated by the interrelation between the organic, synthetic and also the digital, Massive Attack encoded their album Mezzanine in strands of synthetic DNA in a spraypaint can, pointing to the fact that music and technology also collide, reflecting on the contemporary solutions to data storing.

 Using brain decoding technology facilitated by fMRI, to generate visual imagery of brain activity that changes according to sound, this collaborative research art project investigated the relationship between sound and images.
 Further, collective Qosmo invited the visitor to make music together with AI, to point to the fact that the machine is there for us to extend the creativity of the human; to expand the human creation, which then can be even more enhanced by the human themselves.

-AI is for me a programmed body, which takes the form of a synthetic machine, just like a human body is programmed by body memories orchestrated by the unconscious psyche.
-Giving in to the unconscious powers, letting control go, joining the vibrational energy flow, in the end, might be the only right way to live and to know.
-The perceptive power of intuition in the exhibition at the Barbican was for example highlighted in Resurrecting The Sublime by Christina Agapakis of Ginkgo Bioworks, Alexandra Daisy Ginsberg and Sissel Tolaas.
+AI is, for me, a programmed body, which takes the form of a synthetic machine, just like a human body is programmed by body memories orchestrated by the unconscious psyche.
+Giving in to the unconscious powers, letting control go, and joining the vibrational energy flow, in the end, might be the only right way to live and to know.
+The perceptive power of intuition in the exhibition at the Barbican was, for example, highlighted in Resurrecting The Sublime by Christina Agapakis of Ginkgo Bioworks, Alexandra Daisy Ginsberg and Sissel Tolaas.
 This collaborative work focuses on the human sense of smell, pointing to embodied knowledge, which is so much more extended than the cognitive.

-As a conclusion, it would be good to speculate about the future.
+In conclusion, it would be good to speculate about the future.
 Thankfully, there is Lawrence Lek, who can imagine and visualise more than anyone else.
-During the AI show at the Barbican, the artist presented open-world video game 2065, taking place in the times, when thanks to mechanistic automation, we do not have to work anymore and spend the whole day playing video games.
+During the AI show at the Barbican, the artist presented an open-world video game, 2065, taking place when, thanks to mechanistic automation, we do not have to work anymore and spend the whole day playing video games.
 The most important element of this idea is that every player starts the game with the same intention: ‘they all want to be somewhere else’.
-I believe this is the message when one has nothing to do but play, they just want to be somewhere else.
+I believe this is the message when one has nothing to do but play, they want to be somewhere else.

-Have you heard that in the 17th centuries computers were human or humans were called computers?
-During the 20th century, as a result of wartime havoc on the male gender, human computers were mostly female counting, for example, numbers of rockets needed to make a plane airborne.
-To wrap up, would be good to come back to the origin of AI, to the first algorithm carried out by the machine, to Ada Lovelace, the first one to recognise that the machine could go well beyond mere counting.
+Have you heard that in the 17th century, computers were human or humans were called computers?
+During the 20th century, due to wartime havoc on the male gender, human computers were mostly female counting, for example, the number of rockets needed to make a plane airborne.
+To wrap up, it would be good to come back to the origin of AI, the machine’s first algorithm, and Ada Lovelace, the first one to recognise that the machine could go beyond mere counting.
 This extraordinary female, who gave birth to the first computer algorithm, is believed to get there thanks to her familiarity with patterns, compositions and repetitions of textile designs, for example.